 The following section discuss the steps involved in transferring data.
 These steps involve getting your credentials, downloading and installing the Snowball client tool, and then transferring data from your data source into the Snowball using the Snowball client.

-You can also transfer data programmatically with the S3 SDK Adapter for Snowball.
+You can also transfer data programmatically with the Amazon S3 Adapter for Snowball.
 For more information, see Transferring Data with the Amazon S3 Adapter for Snowball.

 Get Your Credentials

 Each AWS Snowball job has a set of credentials that you must get from the AWS Snowball Management Console or the job management API to authenticate your access to the Snowball.
 These credentials are an encrypted manifest file and an unlock code.
 The manifest file contains important information about the job and permissions associated with it.
 Without it, you won't be able to transfer data.
 The unlock code is used to decrypt the manifest.
 Without it, you won't be able to communicate with the Snowball.

 You can only get your credentials after the Snowball appliance has been delivered to you.

 To get your credentials by using the console

 As a best practice, we recommend that you don't save a copy of the unlock code in the same location in the workstation as the manifest for that job.
 For more information, see Best Practices for AWS Snowball.

 Sign in to the AWS Management Console and open the AWS Snowball Management Console at AWS Snowball Management Console.